griffithfly/mod_tutor/README.md

 ## The Idea

-What if you could hand an AI your textbook and get back a personal tutor that actually understands the content — not just searches it?
+What if you could hand an AI your textbook and get back a personal tutor that actually understands the content; not just searches it?

 We demonstrate this with pharmacology (PK/PD) modeling: a domain where complex, specialized knowledge sits at the intersection of biology and mathematics.
 Our approach decomposes modeling into two interpretable layers: the biological mechanisms (what's happening in the body) and the mathematical framework (how we describe it quantitatively).